 Bowling at breakneck speeds has always been a sought-after quality since the early days of cricket.
 From Jeff Thomson and Dennis Lillee to Shoaib Akthar and Brett Lee, fast bowlers are considered one of the most important members of any cricket team.

-Former Pakistan speedster Shoaib Akhtar took the cricketing universe by storm when he became the world’s fastest bowler by breaking the 100 miles per hour (mph) barrier against England for the first time in international cricket.
+Among all these greats, a few have etched their names in history by bowling the fastest balls in cricket history.
+Former Pakistan speedster Shoaib Akhtar is the fastest bowler in the world, breaking the 100 miles per hour (mph) barrier against England for the first time in international cricket.

 |Shoaib Akhtar (Pakistan)||161.3 km/hr (100.2 mph)||England||2003|